etkecc/synapse-admin/docs/external-auth-provider.md

 * Do not require a new password when reactivating a user
 * Do not show guests filter in the users list

-Note: for MAS (Matrix Authentication Service), Synapse Admin automatically detects its presence and adjusts its behavior accordingly during the login process and that will affect your _current_ session only.
-If you restart your Synapse Admin instance, you will need to log in again to re-detect MAS.
-Setting `externalAuthProvider` to `true` will make the behavior persistent across restarts.
+Note: for OIDC ("next-gen auth"), Synapse Admin adjusts its behavior automatically, so this config option is not required.

 ## Configuration